blupblupdoux/backend/course-notes/init.md

 This is the basic code to start a node server

+The callback in the `createServer` method is executed each time the server is called.
+In this case we display the given message in the browser page.

 You can start the node server by running the command `node server`.

 By default the server need to be restart after each change.
 To prevent that make sure nodemon is installed and run `nodemon server` instead of `node server`.